 Treatment is based on controlling hypercalciuria and preserving renal function.
 While this can be done with thiazide diuretics, the hypercalciuria almost always responds to dietary therapy.
 ACE inhibitors and citrate supplements are used in children with the disorder to help preserve renal function, but their effectiveness is unclear.

 Hypercalciuria can be difficult to identify and manage.
-Diagnosis usually begins with primary care, nephrology or urology.
+Diagnosis usually begins with primary care, the nurse practitioner, nephrology or urology.
 It can take time to identify the type of hypercalciuria and its optimal treatment.
 A high index of suspicion should be maintained by all members of the health care team treating the patient.